cabo/omap/draft-bormann-cbor-cddl-ordered-multi-maps.md

 use tag 132 for encoding an ECMAScript `Map` if all keys happen to be of the same type, however tag 128 is more general and applies to any `Map`.
 When encoding an ECMAScript `Object`, tag 128 would be technically correct but is too general; tag 132 best presents the fact that an `Object` has text keys only.

-The *Decodable Tags* colummn in the following tables, are for data items can be decoded into the destination container without having to inspect the following:
+The *Decodable Tags* column in the following tables, are for data items can be decoded into the destination container without having to inspect the following:

 - the uniqueness of the keys,
 - the ordering of the keys, and,